mghextreme/pipefy-uipath-activities/docs/createCard.md

 The card due date

+> Default: one month from current datetime

 ### &lt;In&gt; DictionaryFields : Dictionary<string, object>

-Custom fields for the card (Dictionary)
+Custom fields for the card (Dictionary).
+Each key represents one field.
+Values are converted to string.

+> You can't fill DictionaryFields and DataRowFields at the same time

 ### &lt;In&gt; DataRowFields : DataRow

 Custom fields for the card (DataRow)

+> You can't fill DictionaryFields and DataRowFields at the same time

 ### &lt;In&gt; LabelIDs : long[]